You are here

 If I don’t want to meet with anyone in person right now, can I still prepare a power of attorney?

-Your lawyer or notary will make sure the document, and the signing process, complies with the ministerial order.
+Your lawyer or notary will make sure the document, and the signing process, complies with this law.
 This could involve you and your lawyer or notary connecting on a video call, each of you with an identical copy of the power of attorney, and watching each other sign the document.
 When your attorney signs the document, this can also be witnessed remotely by a lawyer or notary.
 Your lawyer or notary will arrange for the original signed copies to be compiled, and kept together.

 Your lawyer or notary should ask if you want your attorney to have powers relating to real estate.
 If so, your lawyer or notary will have to prepare extra documentation to be filed with the land title office.